-Investment rate of return: The long-term expected rate of return on RHBF's investments was determined in 2016 using a building-block method in which expected future real rates of return (expected returns, net of inflation) are developed for each major asset class.
+Investment rate of return: The long-term expected rate of return on RHBF's investments was determined in 2019 using a building-block method in which expected future real rates of return (expected returns, net of inflation) are developed for each major asset class.
 These returns are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage, adding expected inflation and subtracting expected investment expenses and a risk margin.

-The RHBF's target asset allocation and projected arithmetic real rates of return for each major asset class, after deducting inflation but before deducting investment expenses, used in the derivation of the long-term expected investment rate of return assumptions as of June 30, 2018 and 2017 are summarized in the following table.
-This information may change as the actuarial experience study is conducted at the maximum of five years interval.
+The RHBF's target asset allocation and projected arithmetic real rates of return for each major asset class, after deducting inflation but before deducting investment expenses, used in the derivation of the long-term expected investment rate of return assumptions as of June 30, 2019 and 2018 are summarized in the following table.
+The expected rates of return are based on their respective actuarial experience studies.